nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 <box type="info" seamless>
-**Notes about the status commands:**<br> You can update an application’s status to its current state.
-For example, using `/accept INDEX` on an already accepted application will keep it as `ACCEPTED`, `/pending INDEX` on a pending application will keep it as `PENDING`, and `/reject INDEX` on a rejected application will maintain its `REJECTED` status.
+**Note:**<br> You can update an application’s status to its current state.
+For example, using `/accept INDEX` on an already accepted application will keep its status as `ACCEPTED`, `/pending INDEX` on a pending application will keep it as `PENDING`, and `/reject INDEX` on a rejected application will maintain its `REJECTED` status.
 </box>

 <p>Before and after images of the first example</p>